Eschatologue/CM_wiki/docs/equipment/tools/adventuring-gear-desc.md

 A climber's kit includes special pitons, boot tips, gloves, and a harness.
 You can use the climber's kit as an :rsc-action: **Action** to anchor yourself; when you do, you can't fall more than 25 feet from the point where you anchored yourself, and you can't climb more than 25 feet away from that point without undoing the anchor.

 #### Crowbar
-Using a crowbar grants advantage to Strength checks where the crowbar's leverage can be applied.
+Using a crowbar grants :d20-adv: **Advantage** to Strength checks where the crowbar's leverage can be applied.

 #### Healer's Kit
 This kit is a leather pouch containing bandages, salves, and splints.
 The kit has ten uses.
 As an :rsc-action: **Action**, you can expend one use of the kit to stabilize a creature that has 0 Hit Points, without needing to make a Wisdom (Medicine) check.